 Booking your car hire through a local company is a cheaper option, and as European rules and laws all apply equally in each country, you will get full insurance and usually a tank of fuel before you start your journey.
 Make sure you understand the fuel policy, as some companies ask for the car to be returned full and others want the same amount of fuel as when you started out.

-If you do not have travel insurance as one of the perks of your bank account, you can get a good deal at the Post Office.
+If you don’t have travel insurance as one of the perks of your bank account, you can get a good deal at the Post Office.
 Don’t leave it until you get to the airport, as the costs there will rocket.
 If you intend to take expensive items, such as an iPad or a smart phone, you will need the best cover available for the lowest price.
 Most insurance policies require you to pay an excess for any claim.
 This could be £50 or £150.
 The higher the excess, the less it will cost to pay for the insurance.
 Read the small print before taking out the policy.
-If you travel more than three times a year, it is cheaper to get annual insurance than a one off policy.
-There are age limits and medical exclusions, so be sure to read the terms and conditions very carefully, and remember that risky sports, like scuba diving and jet skiing, may not be included in the cover.
-Families can get discounted insurance policies that cover all members of the travelling party.
-This always works out cheaper than each individual taking out a policy of their own.
+If you travel frequently, it’s cheaper to get an annual insurance.
+There are age limits and medical exclusions, so be sure to read the terms and conditions carefully, and remember that risky sports, like scuba diving and jet skiing, may not be included in the cover.
+Families can get discounts on their insurance policies that cover all members of the travelling party.
+This always works out cheaper than individuals taking out a policy of their own.

 Booking your annual holiday may seem to be a challenge, but by researching some of the points mentioned you can get a great break at lower costs.
 Remember that early booking is the best option unless you can be very flexible about travel times.
 Most families have to travel during the school holidays, so getting a good deal is all about booking early.
 Look at what you want – whether that is a beach holiday, or one filled with other activities.
 All-inclusive hotels do offer entertainment for kids, so that adults can have some down time and you know exactly how much it will cost.
 Nevertheless, it does restrict you to one option for dining.
 Smaller, but less well know resorts can be just as much fun as the popular ones, so don’t be afraid to try something new.